18F/before-you-ship/_pages/ato/walkthrough.md

 * Set up [static analysis](../../security/static-analysis/) to run on an ongoing basis through one of the hosted [services](../../security/static-analysis/#services).
 * Set up [automated vulnerability scanning](../../security/dynamic-scanning/#automated-scanning).
 * Keep your `about.yml`, `system-security-plan.yml`, and security-related documentation up-to-date.

-In the future, there will be a matching process on the Infrastructure team side to ensure your system is [continually authorized](../types/#continuous-authorization).